2.2 Managing allegations against people that work or volunteer with children

 In the case of supply, contract and volunteer workers, normal disciplinary procedures may not apply.
 In these circumstances, the LADO and employer should act jointly with the providing agency, if any, in deciding whether to continue to use the person's services, or provide future work with children, and if not, whether to make a report for consideration of barring or other action.
 See Substantiated allegations and referral to the DBS.

 If a disciplinary hearing is required, and further investigation is not required, it should be held within the timeframe laid out in the employer’s procedures.
+If an initial investigation precedes a disciplinary investigation, the outcome of that investigation must be provided to the LADO to conclude and record that part of the process.
+The provided outcome will also provide rational and evidence for the disciplinary process.

 If formal disciplinary action is not required, the employer should meet the employee, discuss fully the outcome of the allegation and ensure they are reintegrated into the work environment.